hector-js/stub-backend/README.md

   }
 ```

-Note: You can check it running ```npm run hjs -- --version``` or ```hjs --version``` if you have install globally the [@hectorjs/stub-cli](https://www.npmjs.com/package/@hectorjs/stub-cli) package.
+_Note:_ You can check it running ```npm run hjs -- --version``` or ```hjs --version``` if you have install globally [@hectorjs/stub-cli](https://www.npmjs.com/package/@hectorjs/stub-cli).

-Hjs command can avoid the following steps because the cli generates all the folder , methods and endpoint for you.
-Just the data as identifiers, headers, cookies or bodies among others must be added manually.
+**hjs** command can avoid the following steps because the _cli_ generates all the folders, methods and endpoints for you.
+Just the data as identifiers, headers, cookies or bodies must be added manually.

 ### Structure

 ## Folder data

-Create a folder named _resources_ and add a couple of json files under that folder (it does not matter the name of the files) with the properties.
+Create a folder named _resources_ in packange directory and add a couple of json files under that folder (it does not matter the name of those files) with the properties.
+You can create subfolders under resources as well.

 ```
  resources
     ¦
      - *.json
      - *.json
+     - subfolder
+       ¦
+        - *.json
-     - ...
+        - *.json
 ```
-The json must follow the next format:
+Each json file must follow the following format:

 ### Method level
 The first key means the method and it must have a "_" as a prefix.
 For example: